-Prerequisite: Co Sci 808 and Co Sci 895.
+Prerequisite: Co Sci 808 or Co Sci 895 with a grade of C or better.

 Lecture, 2 hours; laboratory, 2 hours.
 An introduction to programming application that use a graphical user interface (GUI) in a Windows or Web environment to access and modify data in Relational Database Management Systems (RDBMS) such as SQL Server using object-oriented programming (OOP) principles and Structured Query Language (SQL).
 The class will be taught using one or more of OOP programming languages currently used in the business world, such as Visual Basic.NET or C#.

-884 Navigating the Internet (2) CSU.
-Prerequisite: None.
+884 Navigating the Internet (2) CSU